 One is that dentistry is only needed to treat problems when they occur.
 However, regular preventative care can detect or halt dental problems before they cause pain or damage to the teeth and gums.

-Dentistry provides many benefits beyond oral hygiene alone, including helping diagnose diseases in other parts of the body during a routine checkup.
+Dentistry provides many benefits beyond oral hygiene alone, including helping diagnose diseases in other body parts during a routine checkup.
 And finally, contrary to popular belief, preventive care, exams, cleanings and other services are often affordable with payment plans offered by most dentists.

 - Just because you can’t feel any cavities doesn’t mean tooth decay isn’t occurring.
 Cavities start small and get larger over time-without pain or discomfort until it is too late.
 This means that by the time you get a cavity, it is usually pretty far along in its development (not always the case, though).

-- If you brush your teeth at least twice per day, there isn’t a problem if you miss a couple of days in between brushes—or even a few weeks!
-Brushing your teeth isn’t like flossing, where if you miss one day, no harm done; pick up again tomorrow and continue.
-Brushing twice a day should be the bare minimum to prevent tooth decay and gum disease.
+- If you brush your teeth at least twice per day, there isn’t a problem if you miss a couple of days between brushes—or even a few weeks!
+Brushing your teeth isn’t like flossing; if you miss one day, no harm done; pick up again tomorrow and continue.
+Brushing twice daily should be the minimum to prevent tooth decay and gum disease.

 - Your dentist isn’t interested in your general health, just your mouth.
-Dental health influences the overall health of you as a person-your tooth serve as a gateway to the rest of your body, so it is important for dentists to have an understanding of their patients’ other medical conditions or concerns-this helps them provide better care for you as a patient!
+Dental health influences your overall health as a person- your tooth serves as a gateway to the rest of your body, so dentists must understand their patients’ other medical conditions or concerns-this help them provide better care for you as a patient!